Staff Compensation Administration Policy

 • The current Georgia Tech department can negotiate with the individual, offering up to the amount approved by GTHR.

-• If external offer changes, the same process for approval of salary rate (described above) will still apply.
+• If the external offer changes, the department must follow the same process for approval of salary rate described above.

 Supplemental Compensation